Requirements

 https://www.youtube.com/royalacademydance

 A member of the communications team may get in contact to invite you to do some filming for social media, providing an opportunity for you to share your experience and promote yourself as a dancer.
-You will be supported and briefed appropriately beforehand.
+You will be supported and briefed on this beforehand.

-The RAD will also commission an official Fonteyn photographer and videographer to capture images of the competition from start to finish.
-Advance warning will be given before they go into studios and will be briefed to be as unobtrusive as possible and they will be accompanied by an RAD member of staff at all times.
+We will also commission an official Fonteyn photographer and videographer to capture images of the competition from start to finish.
+Advanced warning will be given before they go into studios and will be briefed to be as unobtrusive as possible, and they will be accompanied by a member of RAD staff at all times.

 If you have any concerns about press, photography or filming please raise it with Press & Communications Manager, Katie Hagan khagan@rad.org.uk.